mphojames9/AirBnB_clone/README.md

 This isfirst step towards building our first full web application: the AirBnB clone.

-A coand interpreter to manage our Airbnb clone objects:
+and interpreter to manage our Airbnb clone objects:

 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…